mmaceira/multi-model-intent-classifier/scripts/pipeline/README.md

 ### Getting Help

 - Check the logs: Each script prints detailed information about what it's doing
-- Review configuration: Ensure `config/config.yaml` and `config/models_config.yaml` are correct
+- Review configuration: Ensure your main config file and `config/models_config.yaml` are correct
 - Check prerequisites: Verify all dependencies are installed and services (like Ollama) are running

 ## Features